Can my camper attend with a friend?

-At the first camp meal, a member of the food service staff will introduce themselves to your child and help ensure they know which foods they may eat from the main menu and which foods have a substitute provided for them.
-This staff member will continue to serve as a resource for your child throughout the week, striving to make sure they have a balanced meal with the appropriate options.
+At the first camp meal, a member of the food service staff will introduce themselves to your child and let them know which foods they may eat from the main menu and which foods have a substitute provided.
+This staff member will continue to serve as a resource for your child throughout the week, making sure they have a balanced meal with the appropriate options.

-It is our desire that all children be able to experience camp without concern or anxiety about dietary restrictions.
-If you have any questions, please feel free to call 616.399.3150 or 800.808.0808 or email us.
+We want all children be able to experience camp without concern or anxiety about dietary restrictions.
+If you have any questions, please feel free to call 616.399.3150 or email us.

 Campers with Special Needs

 I have a child with special needs.
-May he/she attend camp?
+Can they go to camp?

-At Camp Geneva, we enthusiastically pursue opportunities to welcome campers with special needs.
+At Camp Geneva, we welcome campers with special needs.
 We recognize that the term special needs has many dimensions including physical, cognitive, and/or emotional needs, so each camper registration will be uniquely considered.
-GENEVA’s intent is that campers with special needs be involved in the regular camp programming, meaning all programs are available for your consideration.
-More than that, it has been our experience that when a camper with special needs is in the group, that child often becomes instrumental in the bonding that happens among the cabinmates and sets the tone for a significant camp week for everyone in the cabin.
+At GENEVA campers with special needs are involved in the regular camp programming, so all of our programs are available for you to consider.

 When registering your child, you will have the opportunity to indicate if your child has special needs.
-After you make this indication, you will be directed to a questionnaire that asks detailed questions which allow us to learn more about your child and assess our ability to accommodate their needs.
-In some cases, our Coordinator for Campers with Special Needs may call to request further information.
+Then a questionnaire will open that asks detailed questions so we can learn more about your child and assess our ability to accommodate their needs.
+In some cases, our Coordinator for Campers with Special Needs will call to ask for more information.

 GENEVA also has student nurses/health officers on site who will oversee the administration of medication and any other medical needs.